 In terms of demographics, over the years the Academy has also gained a reputation as a stodgy entity lacking in diversity, and has recently undergone efforts to change its makeup.
 Though people of color still only constitute 13 percent of the Academy’s overall membership, between 2015 and 2017 there was a 331 percent increase in those offered membership.
 In that same time frame there was a 359 percent jump in women who got the invitation.

 Academy members of the actors’ branch select nominees and then cast their ballots for the winners.

 The specifics of voting differ from category to category.
 So if you’re interested in, say, how the nominees for the documentary short subject category are chosen, perhaps dig into the Academy’s lengthy list of rules and regulations.
 In the case of the acting prizes, all members of the actors’ branch are able to select nominees after receiving reminder lists of the up to 10 performers that can be nominated from any given film.
 Active and life Academy members are then allowed to cast their ballots for the winners.

-However, when you get down to the nitty-gritty, that comes with some qualifications.
-Most notably, features have to have had a qualifying run in Los Angeles County lasting at least seven consecutive days, with at least three showings on each day, one between the hours of 6 p.m. and 10 p.m.
+However, when you get down to the nitty-gritty, Oscar eligibility comes with some qualifications.
+Most notably, feature films have to have had a qualifying run in Los Angeles County lasting at least seven consecutive days, with at least three showings on each day, one between the hours of 6 p.m. and 10 p.m.
 (For short films, that qualifying seven-day run can take place in either Los Angeles County or New York City, with only one screening per day required.)
 To submit a film, one must fill out an Official Screen Credits form, which can be accessed at oscars.org.
 The next step is to upload the title and end credits for the film.

 Here is every award handed out during the annual Oscars ceremony: